Who is India Reynolds? Meet the Love Island series 5 bombshell

 What is India looking for in the villa?

-She says that she is looking for a “tall, muscly, handsome and hilarious man” – boxes that are ticked (well, three out of four) by a few of the lads in the villa.
+She said before going in that she was looking for a “tall, muscly, handsome and hilarious man” – boxes that are ticked (well, three out of four) by a few of the lads in the villa.

-However, she doesn’t want to cause too much trouble along the way.
+However, she didn’t want to cause too much trouble along the way.

 What has India been up to in the villa?

-Despite her interest in Ovie, when she and fellow new girl Harley went for their first dates, it was Chris who India picked for her first date.
+Despite her interest in Ovie, when she and fellow new girl Harley went for their first dates, it was Chris who India picked.

-While India rated her date with Chris a solid “9/10”, sparks are now flying with Ovie, with the pair sharing a kiss on the terrace after their breakfast date.
+While India rated her date with Chris a solid “9/10”, sparks flew with Ovie, with the pair sharing a kiss on the terrace after their breakfast date.

-The following day they snogged in front of their fellow islanders during a challenge, but that didn’t stop Chris from laying his cards on the table, telling her that he likes her.
-She’s got a big decision ahead of her…
+The following day they snogged in front of their fellow islanders during a challenge, but that didn’t stop Chris from laying his cards on the table, telling her that he liked her.

+However, when it came to the girls-choice recoupling, India opted to go with her heart and picked Ovie.

 Love Island continues weekdays and Sundays on ITV2